WordPress/gutenberg/packages/components/src/popover/README.md

 -   Required: No

 ### `getAnchorRect`: `( fallbackReferenceElement: Element | null ) => DomRectWithOwnerDocument`

+_Note: this prop is deprecated.
+Please use the `anchor` prop instead._

 A function returning the same value as the one expected by the `anchorRect` prop, used to specify a dynamic popover position.